stcase/board-game-scheduler/README.md

 The graph has the following rules:

 - A green--or available--square points to the square below it with an edge weight of 0.
-- A unavailable square points to the square to the right of it with an edge weight of one.
+- An unavailable square points to the square to the right of it with an edge weight of one.
 - When an edge points beyond the bottom or right of the grid, it wraps back to the top or left.
 - From the above, each vertex can only point to one other vertex, but each vertex can have bewteen zero and two vertices pointing to it.
 - All vertices are adjacent to their connecting vertices.